In the vast space of physics, we live on a small "island" that is compatible with humans.

 This "ocean" contains all other systems that are possible within physics.

-Out there, systems can be far more optimal because they avoid the extra steps that accommodate humans.
+Out there, systems can be far more optimal because of one big reason:

 They don't need to support biological life.